Cestui que: Wait and see rule

 A wait and see approach time-fetters litigants seeking to void a trust on the grounds of a potential, later or residuary use invalidity, due to alleged perpetuity.
-Under this, the court may decide validity of future estates only once the prior estate has vested in another/ended and then tests whether the interest violates the rule by the events which have actually happened rather than adjudicating on all the possibilities drawn up.
+Under this, the court may decide validity of future estates only once the prior estate has vested in another or ended and then tests whether the interest violates the rule by the events which have actually happened rather than adjudicating on all the possibilities drawn up.

 Cy-près rule

-Cy-près doctrine was also instituted to mitigate the harshness of the common law rule against perpetuities.
+The cy-près doctrine was also instituted to mitigate the harshness of the common law rule against perpetuities.
 Cy-près means "as near as possible" or "as close as possible".
 Cy-près allows the court to reform the interest within the limits of the rule to approximate most closely the intention of the creator of the interest.
 Both wait-and-see and cy-près approaches have been adopted by the American Law Institute as to the traditional rule against perpetuities.